borgbackup/borg/docs/internals/data-structures.rst

   mem_usage  =  0.31GiB

-.. note:: There is also the ``--no-files-cache`` option to switch off the files cache.
+.. note:: There is also the ``--files-cache=disabled`` option to disable the files cache.
    You'll save some memory, but it will need to read / chunk all the files as it can not skip unmodified files then.